abhi3700/My_Learning-Rust/tuts/topics/async/README.md

 [Code example](./sync_4.rs)

-But, here it is not guaranteed that the threads will in the order they are spawned.
-Not even the order of the `join` calls.
+But, here it is not guaranteed that the threads will run in the order they are spawned.
+In fact, not even the order of the `join` calls is guaranteed.

 Now, to set the order, we can use synchronization primitives like `Mutex`, `Condvar`, and `Barrier`.
 These primitives allow you to coordinate the execution of multiple threads and ensure that they execute in a specific order.